lucy/p/README.md

 # Why does it use bash
 POSIX sh lacks some features required to implement this program correctly.
 These include trap [...]
-EXIT to avoid leaving sensitive temporary files and arrays for correctly building the gpg parameter list.
+EXIT to avoid leaving sensitive temporary files around, and arrays for correctly building the gpg parameter list.

 # Limitations
 Unlike `pass`, `p` stores all entries in a single file.
 This means you have to